colinfrisch/abm-mesa-experimentations/Guerilla/README.md

 Although I set the slider to a wider range of choices for experimentations, I recommand to choose the parameters as described in here for better result.

 This is based on my previous work on [Modeling Guerilla Warfare](Guerilla_Reaseach_Paper_ColinFRISCH.pdf), and documentation include Lanchester and Deitchman research papers (cf. references).

 ## Model and agent behavior

-### Classic Warfare
+#### Classic Warfare
 - Forces are placed on opposite sides of the grid
 - Both sides have equal visibility and engagement capabilities
 - Outcome typically favors the larger or more powerful army

-### Ambush
+#### Ambush
 - Army forces are placed in the center of the grid
 - Guerilla forces are placed around the perimeter
 - This scenario tests the asymmetric warfare model where smaller forces can prevail through tactical advantage (adjusted parameters)

-### Agent Behavior
+#### Agent Behavior

 Each soldier agent follows a simple decision process:
 1. Find the closest enemy
-2. If enemy is within sight range:
-   - Shoot at the enemy and kill him with the probability defined by fire_power
+2. If enemy is within sight range : Shoot at the enemy and kill him with the probability defined by fire_power
-3. If no enemy is within sight range:
-   - Move toward the closest enemy
+3. If no enemy is within sight range : Move toward the closest enemy

 Movement uses a Manhattan distance calculation to determine the closest enemy, followed by a directional vector to choose the best neighboring cell for movement.